 Additional tests could be run for special needs like lead content or sodium problems.
 For additional details on soil testing, refer to CSU Extension fact sheet #0.502, Soil Test Explanation.

-For a gardener on a new site, a soil test gives a useful base line on soil salts, phosphorus, potassium, and pH with free lime (or buffer index if acid).
+For a gardener a soil test gives a useful base line on soil salts, phosphorus, potassium, pH and free lime content (or buffer index if acid).

 In other parts of the country where lime is routinely added to raise the pH on acid soils, a soil test may be needed annually.

-A soil sample may be taken at any time of year, although spring and fall sampling are usually the most convenient.
+A soil sample may be taken at any time of year, although spring or fall sampling is usually the most convenient.

-The results of a test are no better than the sample sent to the laboratory.
+The results of a test are no better than the quality of the sample sent to the laboratory.
 The sample must be representative of the yard or garden being considered.
-Gardeners who try to shortcut the sampling procedure will not receive a reliable reading.
+Gardeners who try to shortcut the sampling procedure will not receive a reliable result.

-Submit a sample for each yard area that receives different fertilizer and soil management treatments.
-For example, if the front and back lawn are fertilized the same, the sample should include sub-samples taken from each and mixed together.
-Because garden areas are managed differently from lawns, the garden would be sampled separate from the lawn.
+Submit a sample for each area that receives different fertilizer and soil management treatments.
+For example, if the front and back lawn are fertilized the same, the sample should include subsamples taken from each and mixed together.
+Because garden areas are managed differently from lawns, the garden should be sampled separate from the lawn.
 Sample various garden beds that receive differing amounts of fertilizers and soil amendments separately.

 Samples are most easily collected using a soil tube or soil auger.
 A garden trowel, spade, bulb planter, or large knife also works.
 Discard any sod, surface vegetation or litter.
 Sampling depth is critical and varies for the type of test taken and for various labs.
 Follow sampling depth directions given by the laboratory.
 [Table 1]